-Taak is the Maharashtrian version of buttermilk which is made using fresh yogurt (curd).
+Taak also called Mattha is the Maharashtrian version of buttermilk which is made using yogurt (curd), herbs, and spices.
 It is a refreshing Indian summer drink that comes together in just 5 minutes using very basic ingredients.

 About This Recipe

 Taak or Mattha is nothing but spiced buttermilk made in Maharashtrian style.
 It has always been a must in my summer meals due to its refreshing flavor and amazing cooling properties.
 It is spicy, tangy, salty, and full of flavors.

 I am very fond of buttermilk (masala chaas) since my childhood.
 We always had a pitcher of buttermilk sitting in the fridge throughout the summers.
 It was mildly spiced with cumin and mint powder.